-In this section you will find six activities: 15.
+In this section you will find 6 activities: 15.
 Coastal Clean Up 16.
 Save Our Seabirds Poster 17.
 Fish Forage 18.
 Turbine Tig 19.
 Plastic in the Kitchen 20.
 Citizen Scientists

-Each activity can be used independently, or combined to create a longer session, depending on your young people, time, space, and available resources.
+Each activity can be used independently, or combined to create a longer session, depending on your children, time, space, and available resources.

-To find out the curriculum links for each activity, check out the Curriculum Map at the end of the pack.
+To find out the curriculum links for each activity, check out the Curriculum Links page at the end of the pack.

-Activity 15: Coastal Clean Up
+Activity 15: Coastal Clean Up Educator Notes